 That’s what you are about to learn.

 Why You Shouldn’t Take A Free Online Childbirth Course

 Here at She Births Bravely, we help thousands of moms prepare for their upcoming birth every month.
-We do this through our free resources here on the blog and our own 8-week childbirth preparation class.
+We do this through our free resources here on the blog and our own online childbirth class.
 We are passionate about helping moms have the healthiest, safest, most rewarding birth possible for them.

-We also know that this is a crazy time in the world, many moms are stressed, and the expenses of having a baby can be high.
+This is a crazy time in the world, many moms are stressed, and the expenses of having a baby can be high.